WaylonWalker/waylonwalkerv2/src/pages/blog/brainstorming-kedro-hooks.md

 devto-id: ''

 ---
-This post is a branstorming work in progress.
+This post is a 🧠 branstorming work in progress.

-🧠

-## before_catalog_created

-I

 ## after_catalog_created